annethereshewent/rsx-redux/README.md

 ## About

 This is a Playstation emulator written in Rust.
 It's a rewrite of the <a href="https://github.com/annethereshewent/RSX">RSX emulator</a>, with hardware rendering being the primary feature.
 Currently only supports Metal, but OpenGL and WebGL coming soon!
-Web version and iOS ports will eventually be available.
-There is now a MacOS app available for use at https://github.com/annethereshewent/rsx-redux-macos!
+Web version is now available at https://rsx-redux.onrender.com/, and there is also a MacOS app available for use at https://github.com/annethereshewent/rsx-redux-macos. iOS port will eventually be available.

 ## How to run

-To run on your desktop locally, use the two scripts provided in the desktop directory:
+To run on your desktop locally, ensure you have a copy of the Playstation BIOS in the desktop/ directory, and use the two scripts provided in the desktop/ directory:

 For the software renderer (works on any OS):

 `./software.sh <path-to-rom-or-exe>`

-For the hardware renderer (MacOS only), do something similar:
+For the hardware renderer (ARM MacOS only), do something similar:

 `./hardware.sh <path-to-rom-or-exe>`